 4. Stay Away from Attaching Files

 Don’t attach a file unless it is essential.
 Having large files in the attachment is a red flag for spam filters.
-Instead, if you want to attach a document, use File linking and Document tracking feature from a platform like SalesHandy.
+Instead, if you want to attach a document, host it on Google Docs and share its link, instead of attaching it with the email.

 5. Sending Too Many Emails at One Go